Guides

 Shadows Quality, Soft Shadows & Far/Long Shadows

 Shadow quality sets the resolution of shadow maps, making the shadows more detailed.
 It primarily affects the graphics memory usage, with a slight reduction in lows.
+The ultra quality can drastically impact lows (5-10%).

 Soft shadows produce more accurate shadow silhouettes, making the edges smoother and less pronounced.
 This is usually implemented where the shadows are farther away from the caster.
 They drastically reduce performance on low-end and midrange machines.